tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 is what it means to "sell out", remember?)
 And it's exactly these communities that awards are the most highly regarded and touted.
 The Nobel Prize and the Oscars are the most obvious ones that come to mind.<sup id="a2">[2](#f2)</sup>

-The main thing about awards is that they represent mostly social value in their recognition, which is a space that money (at least we say<sup id="a3">[3](#f3)</sup>) can't touch.
-You can't buy collegues whom respect you.
-You can't buy a Fields Medal.
+The main thing about awards is that they represent mostly social value in their compensation, which is a space that money (at least we say<sup id="a3">[3](#f3)</sup>) can't touch.
+You can't buy collegues whom respect you just like you can't buy a Fields Medal.
 By their very nature they represent what money can't buy.
 As useful as money is in representing value, and transforming it from various value types to others, it can't (at least explicitly) be used to exchange for certain types of social value.<sup id="a4">[4](#f4)</sup>

 But, then again, for some people this might not matter much.
 Who would want something of immense value that can't be translated into/ used for other things?
 What good's a medal that can't be used to pay rent with?
 Though it must be admitted that